-Metric/Indicator Baseline Expected Outcome

-STAR Reading and STAR Math scores tend to align with CAASPP scores.
-Teachers can use monthly results for STAR assessments to measure students progress. determine intervention and enrichment activities, and then reassess to measure progress.
+Metric/Indicator Baseline Expected Outcome STAR Reading and STAR Math scores tend to align with CAASPP scores.
+Teachers can use monthly results for STAR assessments to measure students progress, determine intervention and enrichment activities, and then reassess to measure progress.
 Continue staff time to research effective instructional strategies and target MTSS meetings to identify Universal and Tier II interventions to support all learners.
 Also create data tracking system to measure student progress and response to interventions.
 Maintain monthly collaboration days for teachers to review and share strategies and use of materials.
-Maintain licensing of researchedbased software for intervention.
-Students are making an average of 7 months growth in ELA and Math as measured by STAR and FRECKLE scores.
+Maintain licensing of researched- based software for intervention.
+Students are showing growth in ELA and Math as measured by STAR and FRECKLE scores.
 Students will make one year Grade Equivalency growth in both Math and ELA